Rodolfo9706/VR-teleoperated-aerial-manipulator/README.md

 # Teleoperated aerial manipulator and its avatar.

+ rverdin@cio.mx

- To run the gazebo part it is necessary to have the following packages
+ To run the gazebo part it is necessary to have the following packages:

 gazebo simulation:
 https://raw.githubusercontent.com/PX4/Devguide/master/build_scripts/ubuntu_sim_ros_melodic.sh